DeiElecti/FreeShow-BIBLE/docs/real-time-bible-verse-display.md

 Sermons include unique proper names, diverse accents, and occasional background noise.
 Feeding the system directly from the pastor's microphone improves accuracy by reducing ambient sound.
 Loading the ASR model with custom vocabulary (all Bible book names plus common phrases such as "chapter" and "verse") further improves detection.
 Whisper's large training set offers robustness to accent and noise, while Vosk can be tuned with custom language models if necessary.

+FreeShow now derives that vocabulary automatically.
+The AutoScripture service exports the active Bible's book list into a `SpeechGrammarList`, so in-browser microphones receive an explicit grammar covering book names, ordinal variants ("First John", "1 John"), and accent-free fallbacks.
+The same vocabulary is sent to remote recognisers through the WebSocket handshake, allowing Vosk, Whisper, or any external engine to boost the exact phrases the congregation is likely to speak without manual configuration.

 ## Parsing and Identifying Bible References

 After transcription, the system must detect Bible references in the text.
 Instead of implementing a parser from scratch, leverage existing open-source scripture parsing libraries: